 It includes material on safer practice with under 18s, safer use of social media, safeguarding disabled children, listening to children, recognising and responding to poor practice and abuse and how and when to report safeguarding concerns.

 To take this course download the PDF and follow the guidance.

-Welfare officer workshop
+Welfare officer course

 The course explores the skills, attributes, roles and responsibilities of the club welfare officer and the toolkit available to support the role.
 It focuses on the importance of safe recruitment, safe use of social media, strategies that help make clubs safer and building the club welfare officer’s confidence regarding how and when to seek help and advice.

-Before enrolling on this course learners must have completed the safeguarding children workshop or the safeguarding children course for coaches and have an accepted FA criminal records check that is less than three years old.
+Before enrolling on this course learners must have completed the safeguarding children course or the safeguarding children course for coaches and have an accepted FA criminal records check that is less than three years old.